duck2412/Daxif/Custom-API-Setup.md

 # Custom API
+[This is a preview feature.
+There are some limitations. ]

 Creations of custom apis can be done using DAXIF#.
 The registrations are similar to plugin registrations.
 ## How to use